fastruby/blog/_posts/2020-08-25-rails-upgrades-simplecov.markdown

 Once the CI finishes running, the report should be visible in the files section (e.g. [artifacts](https://circleci.com/docs/2.0/artifacts/)) of your CI service.

 The `SimpleCov.collate` method is fairly [recent](https://github.com/simplecov-ruby/simplecov/pull/780).
-In the past we had to do that manually.
-We wrote an [article](https://www.fastruby.io/blog/rails/simplecov/upgrades/merging-multiple-simpleCov-coverage-results.html) about that if you want to check it out.
+In the past we had to do it manually.
+We wrote an [article](https://www.fastruby.io/blog/rails/simplecov/upgrades/merging-multiple-simpleCov-coverage-results.html) about it if you want to check it out.

 ## Conclusion